MagneticMartian/bright/README.md

 sudo bright -s <desired_percentage>
 ```
 ## TODO
-1) write the help statement
-2) create a makefile
+1) create a makefile
-3) Add support for other cpu's and gpu's
+2) Add support for other cpu's and gpu's